 - Northeast The Company's largest sources for capacity revenues are derived from market capacity auctions in ISO New England Inc., or ISO-NE, New York Independent System Operator, or NYISO, and PJM Interconnection LLC, or PJM.
 The region's share of the GenConn plants in Connecticut earns fixed payments for their output under long-term financial contracts with a utility counterparty. - South Central NRG earns demand payments from its long-term full-requirements load contracts with ten Louisiana distribution cooperatives.
 Of the ten contracts, seven expire in 2025 and account for 57% of the cooperative customer contract load, with the remaining three contracts currently set to expire in 2014.
 The Company has executed agreements to extend the contracts of two of these three cooperatives representing 19% of the cooperative load through 2025, subject to regulatory approval.
 The remaining counterparty, with a 550 MW load service contract, accounting for 24% of the cooperative total, has elected not to extend their contract when it expires in 2014.
-Demand payments from the current long term contracts are tied to summer peak demand and provide a mechanism for recovering a portion of costs associated with new or changed environmental laws or regulations. - West Many of the region's sites, including solar and gas projects currently under construction, are under either long-term PPAs, tolling agreements, or renewable incentive agreements.
+Demand payments from the current long term contracts are tied to summer peak demand and provide a mechanism for recovering a portion of costs associated with new or changed environmental laws or regulations. - West Many of the region's sites, including gas projects currently under construction, are under tolling agreements.
 The remaining sites have short-term RA contracts. - Thermal Output from the Company's thermal assets is generally sold under long-term contracts or through regulated public utility tariffs.
 The contracts or tariffs contain capacity or demand elements, mechanisms for fuel recovery and/or the recovery of operating expenses.
-Thermal output from the Thermal region's Northwind business is sold under long-term agreements with customers in Phoenix, while the PJM assets participate in the PJM capacity markets. - Texas The region's sources of capacity and contracted revenues are through a PPA contract for South Trent wind generation, capacity option premium agreements, and black start agreements with ERCOT. - International Generation output from the Company's share of the Schkopau facility in Germany and the Gladstone facility in Australia is sold under long-term contracts, which include capacity payments as well as the reimbursement of certain fixed and variable costs.
+Thermal output from the Thermal region's Northwind business is sold under long-term agreements with customers in Phoenix, while the PJM assets participate in the PJM capacity markets. - Texas The region's sources of capacity and contracted revenues are through capacity option premium agreements and black start agreements with ERCOT. - International Generation output from the Company's share of the Schkopau facility in Germany and the Gladstone facility in Australia is sold under long-term contracts, which include capacity payments as well as the reimbursement of certain fixed and variable costs. - Alternative Energy Output from alternative energy assets is generally sold through long-term PPAs and renewable incentive agreements.